Why Outstanding Customer Service is a Great Marketing Strategy for Architects and Contractors

 Think out of the box to get everyone’s attention

-In the movie “Deads Poets’ Society” the main character is an English teacher called John Keating.
+In the cult movie “Deads Poets’ Society” the main character is an English poetry teacher called John Keating.
 Mr. Keating is special because he makes the students stand on their desks for a fresh perspective, rip out the introduction of their poetry books and encourage them to develop a signature style walk.

 The point?
 Every once in a while, shaking things up is the best way to reach people.

-Consider this when you really want to engage your clients.
+Consider this approach when you really want to engage your clients.
 Maybe you invite your clients to the rooftop of their new building instead of having all meetings in an office.
 Maybe you bring some coffee in a straw-bale insulated pot and open the topic of good insulators from there.

 Your aim?
 To make them remember that meeting because you surprised them in a really positive way.
 And as a great side-effect, they might start spreading the word about you short after that experience.